-Saudi top diplomat assails Iran for blaming Riyadh in attack
+Saudi minister assails Iran for blaming Riyadh in attack

-ISLAMABAD (AP) — Saudi Arabia’s foreign minister has assailed Iran for initially blaming the kingdom for last week’s attack that killed 27 members of Iran’s elite Revolutionary Guard.
+ISLAMABAD (AP) — A senior Saudi diplomat on Monday assailed Iran for initially blaming the kingdom for last week’s attack that killed 27 members of Iran’s elite Revolutionary Guard.

-Adel al-Jubeir says the allegations by Iran, as a “chief sponsor of terrorism,” sought to divert the attention of the Iranian people.
+The allegations by Iran, a “chief sponsor of terrorism,” sought to divert the attention of the Iranian people from the country’s own troubles, said Adel al-Jubeir, the Saudi minister of state for foreign affairs.

-Iranian officials had at first said Saudi Arabia and the United Arab Emirates were behind the attack but later said the attack was planned from “inside Pakistan.”
-The militant Sunni group Jaish al-Adl, which claimed responsibility, is believed to operate from havens in Pakistan.

-Al-Jubeir spoke on Monday in Islamabad as part of Saudi Crown Prince Mohammed bin Salman’s entourage.
-The prince is on a two-day visit to Pakistan, which has close ties to the kingdom and often balances between Riyadh and Tehran.
+The comments came as Saudi Crown Prince Mohammed bin Salman was concluding a two-day visit to Pakistan.
+Al-Jubeir, the kingdom’s former foreign minister, is part of the prince’s entourage.

+Pakistani President Arif Alvi on Monday conferred the country’s highest civil award on the Saudi crown prince.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that al-Jubeir is no longer the Saudi foreign minister but state minister for foreign affairs.